Badri Nath Tandon: Awards and honors

-Tandon is a Fellow of the National Academy of Medical Sciences, elected to the position in 1974.
-He is also a Fellow of the Indian National Science Academy, Indian Academy of Pediatrics, Indian Association of Preventive and Social Medicines and the Indian Public Health Association.
+Tandon was a Fellow of the National Academy of Medical Sciences, elected to the position in 1974.
+He was also a Fellow of the Indian National Science Academy, Indian Academy of Pediatrics, Indian Association of Preventive and Social Medicines and the Indian Public Health Association.
 The Government of India awarded him the civilian honor of the Padma Bhushan in 1986.
 He received the Sasakawa WHO Health Prize of the World Health Organization in 1990 and the Jubilee Medal of the Russian Academy of Medical Sciences in 1995.
-He has delivered several award orations such as Dr. R.V.
-Rajam Oration (1983–84) of the National Academy of Medical Sciences, and is also a recipient of Kent Memorial Award of the National Homoeopathic Association (1998), Lifetime Achievement Award of the New Delhi chapter of the Indian Medical Association (2004) and the inaugural Lifetime Achievement Award of Indian society of Gastroenterology (2007).
+He delivered several award orations such as Dr. R.V.
+Rajam Oration (1983–84) of the National Academy of Medical Sciences, and was also a recipient of Kent Memorial Award of the National Homoeopathic Association (1998), Lifetime Achievement Award of the New Delhi chapter of the Indian Medical Association (2004) and the inaugural Lifetime Achievement Award of Indian society of Gastroenterology (2007).